JoseMLiza/ucJLAnchor/README.md

 An example form was added for the static percentage option.

 - **06/07/2022:** Added option to add icon for form, with support for .ICO, .JPG, .BMP and .PNG.

+- **22/09/2022:** Fixed a bug with some controls not handling the container property.